charmed-kubernetes/bundle/fragments/k8s/core/README.md

 kubernetes-master unit.
 To reach the Kubernetes dashboard, visit `http://localhost:8001/ui`

+Alternatively, use the link in the output of `kubectl cluster-info` for Kubernetes Dashboard and login with credentials from `$HOME/.kube/config`.

 ### Control the cluster

 kubectl is the command line utility to interact with a Kubernetes cluster.